ifmeorg/ifme/README.md

 The steps below should be straightforward for Linux and macOS users.
 Windows users please refer to this [guide](https://gist.github.com/KelseyDH/11198922) for tips on setup.

+NOTE: If a command is not working and
+  - you are using multiple terminal windows OR
+  - you are using one terminal window and prior installation step was successful please close all terminal windows (after the process has not running) and reopen.

+ERRORS: If you encounter an error during installation, please refer to [here](https://github.com/liirene1/ifme/blob/master/Errors.md) for help.
+Please read your error messages.

 ## I. Ruby on Rails

 If you do not have Rails, use this handy [guide](http://installrails.com).